 My National Anthem Song Sheet

-- Allow some time for students to share their primary source analyses.
+- Allow some time for students to share their primary source analyses and note student questions.
+Ask students how they might go about finding answers to their questions.

-- Hand out the Designing a Song Sheet template.
-Tell students they will be designing their own song sheets for The Star Spangled Banner.
-(You may choose to have students finish this assignment at home or in another class session.)
-Direct students to carefully consider different design elements to help convey the meaning of the song for Francis Scott Key as well as the meaning the song and the flag have for them personally.
+- Instruct students to carefully consider different design elements to help them convey the meaning of the verse for Francis Scott Key and the meaning that the national and the American flag have for them personally.

-- When they’ve finished, hang the song sheets in the classroom or in a school hallway and allow time for students to review and comment on the work of their peers.
+- Hang student song sheets in the classroom or in a school hallway and allow time for students to review and comment on the work of their peers.

 Review the suggested project rubric.